 The amount in the original award notification is based on half-time enrollment (minimum of 6 credit hours per semester).
-If you enroll during the Jan term, the credit hours you take will be added to any Spring credit hours to determine your enrollment status for the Spring semester.
-Any anticipated aid you have for the Spring semester can be used to cover your costs for the Jan term, and any resulting credit balance will be refunded according to the refund schedule.
+Effective for the 2019-2020 academic year, if you enroll during the Jan 2020 semester, the credit hours you take will be added to any spring 2020 credit hours to determine your enrollment status for the spring 2020 semester.
+Any anticipated aid you have for spring 2020 can be used to cover your costs for the Jan 2020 semester, and any resulting credit balance will be disbursed for the spring 2020 semester.
 All the terms in a summer semester are combined to determine the enrollment status for the summer semester.